 - Learn to wait.

 We do not realize the depth of the work that God accomplishes in us while we wait for him to speak, to lead and to move.
 Don’t try to force open a closed door, even if it is your door, because what waits on the other side is not ready to be given, or you are not ready to receive it, or maybe both are true.
 When God speaks, obey immediately, whether you must wait a minute or a decade for his direction.
 Become more comfortable in the waiting by fostering a heart of expectation for his goodness and glory to be shown in his time.
 God is always good, and he is never, ever, late (Psalm 27:14).

 - Everyone you meet is an eternal being.

 We lead with the end in mind.
-Granted, someone will be leading 10 years from now; so we must find those people and invest in them (as well as current leaders).
-Everyone will live forever somewhere; point as many as you can to eternal life (John 5:28-29) and love them well because those of us in the family of God are going to spend forever together.
+Granted, someone will be leading 10, 20 and 30 years from now; so we must find those people and invest in them (as well as current leaders), but more importantly, everyone will live forever somewhere.
+Point as many as you can to eternal life (John 5:28-29) and love them well because those of us in the family of God are going to spend forever together.
 Start practicing for those first 10 billion years now.